merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 [![Prochlorococcus pan]({{images}}/hi-search-pane-03-inspect.png)]({{images}}/hi-search-pane-03-inspect.png){:.center-img .width-70}

-Those of you who read [our study on the topic](https://peerj.com/articles/4320/), would perhaps not be surprised to learn that the COG functional annotation of this particular gene cluster resoves to an [enzyme](https://en.wikipedia.org/wiki/N-acetylmuramoyl-L-alanine_amidase) that is related to cell wall/membrane/envelop biogenesis.
+Those of you who read [our study on the topic](https://peerj.com/articles/4320/), would perhaps not be surprised to learn that the COG functional annotation of this particular gene cluster resolves to an [enzyme](https://en.wikipedia.org/wiki/N-acetylmuramoyl-L-alanine_amidase) that is related to cell wall/membrane/envelop biogenesis.
 It is always good when things check out.

 #### Scrutinizing phylogenomics

-Here is another example usage of gomogeneitcy indices.
+Here is another example usage of homogeneitcy indices.
 We often use single-copy core gene clusters for phylogenomic analyses to estimate evolutionary relationships between our genomes.
 Identifying single-copy core gene clusters is easy either through advanced filters, or through manual binning of gene clusters:

 [![Prochlorococcus pan]({{images}}/hi-core-01.png)]({{images}}/hi-core-01.png){:.center-img .width-70}

-But single-copy core gene clusters will contain lots of poorly aligned gene clusters that you may not want to use for a phylogenomic analysis to minimize the influence of noise that stems bioinformatics decisions regarding where to place gaps.
-On the other hand there will be many gene clusters that are near-identical in this collection, hence rather useless to infer phylogenomic relationships.
+But single-copy core gene clusters will contain many poorly aligned gene clusters that you may not want to use for a phylogenomic analysis so as to minimize the influence of noise that stems from bioinformatics decisions regarding where to place gaps.
+On the other hand, there will be many gene clusters that are near-identical in this collection, which would be rather useless to infer phylogenomic relationships.
 Luckily, you could use homogeneity indices and advanced search options to identify those that are geometrically perfect, but functionally diverse:

 [![Prochlorococcus pan]({{images}}/hi-core-02.png)]({{images}}/hi-core-02.png){:.center-img .width-70}